The Evidence Pointing to Hal Finney Helping Nick Szabo Create Bitcoin

 Their strong friendship is further supported by Hal Finney being a recipient on Szabo's now famous 1998 private email list called "Libtech."
 Along with Finney, Wei Dai, and economists George Selgin and Larry White were the other known recipients.
 Szabo released Bit Gold there for the first time, and this is also where Wei Dai released B-money.

 While it is debated, a researcher traced Satoshi's IP address to California.
-Since Nick Szabo is likely Satoshi Nakamoto, it would make perfect sense for his best friend to be along for the ride.
+Since the evidence seems to point to Nick Szabo being Satoshi Nakamoto, it would make perfect sense for his best friend to be along for the ride.
 Their close proximity would make it relatively easy for in-person meetings discussing the Bitcoin code, among other relevant topics.

 Finney being the second user of Bitcoin is convenient